 - Sleep semi-upright (45° angle) for the first 3–4 nights.
 Keeping the head elevated prevents fluid from pooling in the forehead and around the eyes.
 Use two pillows or a recliner.
 Lying flat increases pressure in facial tissues and makes swelling worse.

-- Apply cold compresses above the eyebrows—not on grafts.
+- Apply cold compresses above the eyebrows, not on grafts.
 A clean, soft cold pack placed gently over the forehead (not on the scalp) for 10–15 minutes at a time during the first 48 hours reduces inflammation and capillary leakage.
 Avoid direct contact with grafts.
-This is supported by edema control protocols in postoperative dermatologic surgeries.

 - Avoid bending over or straining your head.
 Leaning forward while using a phone, tying shoes, or lifting objects increases blood flow and fluid pressure to the face.
 Stay upright as much as possible.